Satendra9984/link_vault_privacy_policy/privacy_policy.md

 Information We Collect
 Personal Information:

-Account Information: When you create an account, we collect your name, email address, and profile picture.
+Account Information: When you create an account, we collect your name, email address.
-Subscription Information: Details about your subscription plan and payment information (handled through a third-party payment processor).
-Content Data:

 Stored Content: URLs, HTML content, text highlights, and notes you save in the app.
 Advertising Data: